Kilimanjaro Gear List

 BUFFS

-Two buffs.
-A must-have for all outdoor activities, the UV Buff is one of the most useful headwear layers.
+2 buffs.
+A must-have for all outdoor activities, the UV buff is one of the most useful headwear layers.
 Works well to protect against dust, UV, and respiratory irritation from breathing all the cold, dry air at altitude.

 Any style of lightweight hat for shading the head will work well.
 Baseball caps and sombrero-style sun hats are the most common.